mathebuddy/mathebuddy/README.md

 | lib/     | Implementation of components (math-runtime, ...)  |
 | cmd.sh   | Administration script for developers              |

+Head to the `README.md` files in the subdirectories for more information.

 ## Installation

-_Other operating systems than Debian and macOS are not yet supported._
+_Other operating systems than Debian and macOS are not yet supported.
+Only macOS allows to build an iOS version of the app._

-Use [VSCode](https://code.visualstudio.com) for editing source code and make sure you install ALL recommended extensions (click on `Extensions` on the left symbol div and type `@recommended` in the search field.
-Then click on `Install` on each extension that is not yet installed).

 ### Dependencies